rahulporuri/rahulporuri.github.io/README.md

 * style sheet giving a two column/checkered layout to the webpage.
 * date and time of update.
 * font and color combinations.
+* research pages for ATSOA and POS have been added with links to respective presentations made.
+Need to add pages for IIST research and Swin research.
+* converted npx to n% in the stylesheet currently behind the triple columned home page!
+* list of good fonts. this is just the beginning, need to learn to use google webfonts and then look for good ones there!

 to be implemented -
-* concert npx to n% in stylesheets.

 * use of multiple fonts (headings and text) and colors (background, on menus).
-* make list of good fonts - not just for website but for general typesetting!
 * modifying how links in the menu bar look.
 * edges/boxes around the content and menu.
 * time stamp on blog posts.
-* add research pages corresponding to schools/workshops and projects - with data/codes/presentations/reports.

 some interesting fonts to use are -
 * verdana is too fat.